rcamwm/Chess/README.md

 # Chess
-Command line interface chess game I programmed from scratch as a personal project during the summer.
+Command line interface chess game I programmed from scratch as a personal project during summer 2021.
 Select which piece you'd like to move by entering a letter from A-H and a number from 1-8.
 Do the same with where you would like to move it to. e.g. Entering d2 and then d4 will move your piece up two spaces.